 - Culminating events for the Political Science PhD include a qualifying examination, a dissertation, and defense.

 The Department participates in UWM’s MPA program as well, which prepares students for leadership and managerial roles in government, primarily at the local level.
-The program is jointly run by the College of Letters and Science’s Public and Non-Profit Administration program and the Lubar School of Business.
+The program is jointly run by the College of Letters and Science’s Public and Non-Profit Administration program and the Lubar College of Business.
 Concentrations are available in municipal management, urban policy, and transportation and public works management.
 A dual degree option is available for obtaining both the Master of Public Administration and the Master of Urban Planning.